Rudy-Ong/PasswordGenerator/README.md

 password = generate_password(password_length=12)
 print(password)
 '''
-This will generate a random password of length 12.
+This will generate a random password with length of 12 characters.

 ## Testing